Formal schooling is over. Is it time for "the rubber to hit the road"?

 So, in a very brief statement, what does a minister do?
 Well, he or she equips.

 When Paul talks about persons achieving maturity and becoming like Christ, he is talking about something that happens to believers.
 Maturity in believers must include what Paul also takes about in Romans 12:1-2.
 Maturation can mean no less than coming to know the cleansing of the heart and the filling of the Holy Spirit.
-Part of the task of the holiness minister is to help create a climate in which the Holy Spirit can speak to believers about heart holiness and to help believers understand what the Bible has to say about it
+Part of the task of the holiness minister is to help create a climate in which the Holy Spirit can speak to believers about heart holiness.

 There is one symptom often prevalent among baby Christians and immature bodies of Christ.
 Let's call it "vulture-itis."
 We are a bunch of rumor-mongers and the stories we know of the latest dirt on our fellow believers and the things wrong with the church would make a book that probably would be a best seller at district assemblies.